 Here at Statcare, we prioritize primary care for all our patients.
 From school sports physicals, Department of Transportation (DOT) physicals for commercial drivers, pre-employment physicals, and other physical examinations you need, we are here to serve.

 Statcare serves the Long Island residents of Nassau County, Suffolk County, Queens, Manhattan and Brooklyn, as well as the Bronx in NYC.
 If you have any questions about any conditions we treat or services we offer, call (917) 310-3371 today.

 About Statcare Physicals

-In general, there are two main parts – a medical history and the physical exam – although certain aspects of the exam will depend on the type of physical you are having.
+In a physical exam, there are two main parts – medical history and the physical exam.
+Although certain aspects of the exam will depend on the type of physical you are having.